-When is Ganesh Chaturthi Celebrated ?
+When is Ganesh Chaturthi?

 Ganesh Chaturthi is celebrated on Shukla Chaturthi of the month of Bhadra according to Hindu calendar.
 Generally, it falls between August and September in the Lunar calendar.
 It stays ten-days, and there are lots of variation from beginning to ends.

-What are the other names of Ganesh Chaturthi ?
+What are the other names of Ganesh Chaturthi?

+Ganesh Chaturthi is celebrated in the honour of Lord Ganesha’s Birth.
 There are various stories behind the birth of Lord Ganesha, but two of them are the most important and common ones.

 Importance Of Ganesh Chaturthi

 People believe that by praying Ganesha, they will able to fulfil their wishes and desires.
-So the main purport of Ganesh Chaturthi is that devotees pray to him for being free from sins.
+So the main purpose of Ganesh Chaturthi is that devotees pray to him for being free from sins.
 And it leads them on the path of wisdom and knowledge.

 Historically, since the time of King Shivaji, this festival has been celebrated.
-Lokmanya Tilak struggled for making Chaturthi from a private celebration to a grand festival.
+Lokmanya Tilak struggled for making Ganesh Chaturthi from a private celebration to a grand festival.
 From then people of all classes and castes of the society can come together.
 They can enjoy the festival by praying and making them in one unit.